 From Feb - May 2007 Brian worked with Chris on another computer animated film titled, "The Spine", once again drawing the storyboards for the entire 14 minute film.

-Brian is currently teaching 1st year Animation at Seneca College as well as 1st and 2nd year Production Art which involves Character Design, Storyboarding, and Layout at Humber College in their 3D Computer Animation Program.
+Brian taught 1st year Animation at Seneca College from 2002 to 2015 as well as 1st and 2nd year Production Art which involves Character Design, Storyboarding, and Layout at Humber College from 2005 to 2018 in their 3D Computer Animation Program.

 In 1991 he began writing a series of books about the different aspects of animation.